 Sign #1: Everything goes through you

-No task goes through without your knowledge.
+One of the tell-tale signs you're a micromanager is that no task goes through without your knowledge.
 You require your staff regular updates on every task and ask to be cc’d in all emails.
 Updates may be a good sign of communication, however, too much of it does not give your staff the autonomy they need to grow.
 In addition, not only are you adding workload to your staff but you also needlessly spend your day monitoring your staff’s progress.

 How to avoid: Learn how to step back.
 Work with your team to set boundaries on when and where you can be involved.
 A weekly update on each team member’s tasks is enough to know what your team’s goals are for the week.